Challenge: fighting CO₂

 Working at EDF : stimulating collective intelligence

 The ‘Let's Talk Energies’ initiative launched in 2018 opened up a new form of dialogue within the company.
 More than 20,000 employees took part in this initiative and enriched with specific proposals the strategic vision of the Group's future.
-A true collective intelligence laboratory, ‘Let's Talk Energies’ continues in 2019 with the creation of voluntary employee groups tasked with tackling the challenges linked to the stakes of the energy transition process.
+A true collective intelligence laboratory, ‘Let's Talk Energies’ continued in 2019 with the creation of voluntary employee groups tasked with tackling the challenges linked to the stakes of the energy transition process.
+In 2021, the approach is enriched with an external component “Let’s Talk Energies at Home” during which volunteer employees of EDF go to meet French citizens to find out their perception and their expectations about EDF’s projects and activities.

 Metroscope (Industrial Performance innovation award), the Artificial Intelligence system developed by R&D researchers, is like a stethoscope for industrial sites.
 It can diagnose underperformance in an industrial facility in real time.
 In the process of being rolled out in nuclear power plants, Metroscope is to be marketed among EDF's industrial clients.